grandseiken/factorio-ultracube/README.md

 ## You might like this mod if:

 * You're open to a fundamentally different take on the Factorio experience.
-* You enjoy solving automation and logistical puzzles, analyzing and improving on complex setups which probably won't be perfect the first time.
+* You enjoy solving automation and logistic puzzles, monitoring and iterating on complex setups which probably won't be perfect first try.
-* You've interested in a more dynamic factory, with different sections turning on at different times, and not every belt tends towards either completely empty or completely backed-up.
+* You like the idea of a more dynamic factory, with different sections that turn on at different times, and not every belt tends towards either completely empty or completely backed-up.
 * You'd like an excuse to experiment with Factorio's core mechanics in unusual ways.
 * You appreciate Rube Goldberg machines.

 ## You might not like this mod if:

 * You're looking for a "vanilla plus" experience.
-* You require compatibility with other large/overhaul mods.
+* You need compatibility with other large/overhaul mods.
-* You can't live without megabasing.
-It's not really a thing here yet, and it seems tricky to make it coexist with the core conceit.
+* You can't live without the ability to scale up a megabase indefinitely.
+(There are still reasons to go big, but you can't really just stamp down more production in the same way.)
-* You're not ready to experiment at least a little bit with combinators and circuit conditions.
-While it might prove unwise to say they are mandatory (Factorio players are great at coming up with unexpected solutions), they're definitely the most obvious answer to some of the problems you'll encounter.
+* You're not willing to experiment at least a little bit with combinators and circuit conditions.
+(It could be interpreted as a challenge if I said they're mandatory, but they're certainly the most obvious answer to some of the problems you'll encounter.)
 * The idea of being unable to calculate exact throughput numbers for production chains sounds horrifying.

 # Screenshots